AhemNason/digital-scholarship-toolbox/README.md

    - open access
    - digital repositories
    - digital curation
-   - digital copyright
+   - digital copyright and publishing
-   - author's rights
+   - author's rights and publishing
    - digital preservation
 - A **Toolbox ** is a box of tools.
 Like, for helping to do things.